security-alliance/frameworks/src/incident-management/incident-detection-and-response-mechanisms.md

 # Incident Detection and Response

-Timely detection and effective response to security incidents are essential for minimizing damage and ensuring a swift recovery.
-Implementing robust detection and response mechanisms helps protect your project's assets and reputation.
+You don't want to be that project which has funds stolen, and then don't notice it for multiple days.
+Early detection and effective response to security incidents will help minimize damage.

 ## Key Components of Incident Detection

 - **Monitoring and Logging**: Implement continuous monitoring and logging of on-chain activity for your project to understand when something is behaving out of the ordinary.
-Also implement monitoring of system events, and user behavior to detect anomalies and potential security incidents in non-onchain systems.
+Also implement monitoring of system events, and user behavior to detect anomalies and potential security incidents in non-onchain systems such as web applications or cloud environments.
-- **Security Information and Event Management (SIEM)**: Use SIEM solutions to aggregate and analyze logs from multiple sources, providing a comprehensive view of security events.

 ## Key Components of Incident Response